Senisafreako/Senisafreako/README.md

- sometimes im dry an not in the mood . c+h on pt please. dniuf or unless you know mee
+ sometimes im dry and not in the mood . c+h on pt please. dniuf or unless you know mee